mtceballos/SIRENAdoc/SIRENA.rst

 :pageblue:`Optimal Filtering by using the noise weight matrix from noise intervals`
 ------------------------------

-	By choosing the input parameter :option:`OFNoise` as **WEIGHTM** the optimal filtering method is going to use the noise weight matrix claculated from noise intervals (rather than the noise spectral density as in :ref:`first order approach <optimalFilter_NSD>`).
+	By choosing the input parameter :option:`OFNoise` as **WEIGHTM** the optimal filtering method is going to use the noise weight matrix calculated from noise intervals (rather than the noise spectral density as in :ref:`first order approach <optimalFilter_NSD>`).
 Using the noise power spectrum (FFT) is also possible, but it introduces an additional wrong assumption of periodicity.
 The signal-to-noise cost for filtering in the Fourier domain may be small in some cases but it is worth while checking the importance of this cost (:cite:`Fowler2015`).

 	Being :math:`W` the noise covariance matrix, the best estimate energy is (:ref:`see mathematical development <WEIGHTN>`):